Siggi's Dairy: History

 During summer 2008, rapid demand outpaced the company's production capabilities.
 Siggi had to cease production and shipping of the yogurt so he could raise money to purchase the necessary equipment to increase production and meet demands.
 According to Siggi, "We couldn't keep up with the demand, we couldn't cool the yogurt down fast enough to meet the production volumes.
 So, we had to shut the plant down for about three or four months and rebuild it".
 The company nearly went bankrupt during the plant closure.
 As of August 2010, Hilmarsson's company, Icelandic Milk & Skyr Corporation, had nine employees and approximately 350 cows from six family farms.
 By the following year, the company was producing 100,000 six-ounce cups of yogurt each week.
 To handle the potential of growing demand, the company began transitioning to a larger plant in 2013.
 Within a few years, the company had a backup manufacturing facility in Wisconsin; Siggi said, "When your business grows enough, you don't want to rely on just one plant."
 As of 2014, Siggi's yogurt was largely only available at Whole Foods and Target stores.

 Siggi said that operating the business did not become easy until 2015, describing the previous nine years as tough.
 As of 2015, Siggi's was available in 8,800 stores across the U.S., and was the fastest-growing national yogurt brand of the year, with sales up 120 percent from 2014.
 Sales continued to rise during 2016, with availability increasing to 25,000 retail locations across the U.S., including ShopRite, Target, and Wegmans.
 At the end of the year, Siggi's announced a deal to place its products in 7,000 Starbucks locations.

 As of 2017, Siggi's remained the fastest growing yogurt in grocery stores across the U.S., and the best-selling yogurt brand overall at Whole Foods.
 In 2018, French dairy company Lactalis purchased Siggi's, which continues to be run independently.

 Products

-Siggi's contains more protein and 25 to 50-percent less sugar than other yogurt brands, and also uses approximately four times as much milk.
+Siggi's contains more protein and 25 to 50 percent less sugar than other yogurt brands, and also uses approximately four times as much milk.
 Real fruit and cane sugar are other ingredients.
 The brand initially struggled due to its tart taste and minimal sugar content.

-Siggi's offers various flavors, including vanilla, blueberry, mixed berries & açaí, and orange & ginger.
-The company had sold a mint & pear flavor, which was discontinued around 2009 due to supply chain issues involving the fruit.
+Siggi's offers flavors including vanilla, blueberry, mixed berries and açaí, and orange and ginger.
+The company had sold a mint and pear flavor, which was discontinued around 2009 due to supply chain issues involving the fruit.
 In 2014, The Atlantic favorably described Siggi's yogurt as "tangy" and sour, but noted that it was more expensive than its competitor Chobani.